 This switch provides an embedded HTTP web agent.
 Using a web browser you can configure the switch and view statistics to monitor network activity.
-The web agent can be accessed by any computer on the network using a standard web browser (Internet Explorer 11, Mozilla Firefox 52, or Google Chrome 57, or more recent versions).
+The web agent can be accessed by any computer on the network using a recent version of a standard web browser (Internet Explorer, Mozilla Firefox, or Google Chrome, or other).